M25 junction 10 project profile

 Largely thanks to many drivers avoiding the area and making other travel plans during the closure, the operation was a great success and we were able to re-open the junction ahead of schedule.

-Our gallery shows the main stages of the demolition of Clearmount Bridge and the installation of the superspan gantry, which took place over the weekend 15 to 17 March.
+Our gallery shows the main stages of the bridge demolition and the superspan gantry installation, which took place over the weekend 15 to 17 March.

 The closure was in place from 9pm on Friday 10 May.
 Due to good progress being made throughout the weekend by the project team, we were able to reopen the road on Sunday evening, seven hours ahead of schedule.